-Dominic Wills is an up-and-coming composer, currently based in Hamburg, where he is writing a Doctorate in Science and Music at the Hochschule für Musik und Theater, supervised by Prof. Fredrik Schwenk and Prof. Roderick Chadwick (of the Royal Academy of Music).
+He is currently writing a Doctorate in Science and Music at the Hochschule für Musik und Theater about birdsong and music, supervised by Prof. Fredrik Schwenk and Prof. Roderick Chadwick (of the Royal Academy of Music) and supported generously by the Claussen-Simon Stiftung.
 Prior to this he completed his Bachelor’s on the ‘Joint’ Course at the Royal Northern College of Music and the University of Manchester, where he studied with Professors Adam Gorb and David Horne.

 Biography